digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-50.md

 * Ran the appFM workshop online with Jaco van de Pol (23rd Nov).
 * Ran a half-day focus group for CUP on CPS research directions.

+#### Frederik Madsen
+* Released MaestroV2 v.
+2.1.9
+* Took part in the digital twin tutorial
+* Implemented web API entry-point in MaestroV2 for SIGVER based simulation.
+* Into-CPS application work:
+  * Enabled livestreaming of simulation results in the SIGVER view.
+  * More work on the DTP part of the Into-CPS application.
+  * Enabled retrieving the MaBL spec on a failed simulation in the Into-CPS application.
+  * Differentiation between MaestroV2 and MaestroV1 to discern available features/settings.

 ## Sub-projects status